adam-ja/dotfiles/README.md

 This software is hereby released into the public domain.
 That means you can do whatever you want with it without restriction.
 See `LICENSE.md` for details.

-If you like what you see, feel free to fork it (or just copy and bits you like) but these are my personal configs so I won't be accepting any pull requests unless there's a suggestion I really like and can see being useful for myself.
+If you like what you see, feel free to fork it (or just copy any bits you like) but these are my personal configs so I won't be accepting any pull requests unless there's a suggestion I really like and can see being useful for myself.

 [dotbot]: https://github.com/anishathalye/dotbot
 [fork]: https://github.com/anishathalye/dotfiles_template/fork